Dinones/Nintendo-Switch-Pokemon-Shiny-Hunter/README.md

 ### Setting Up the Nintendo Switch

 Place the Nintendo Switch into the Dock.
 Connect the dock to the official Nintendo Switch charger.
 Connect the HDMI output of the Dock to the input of your capture card.
 Finally, connect your capture card to your computer / Raspberry via USB.
 If your game is not digital, insert the game card in the Nintendo.
+Set your Nintendo Switch to **light mode** and do **NOT** use any custom/animated theme.

 <p>
     <img src="https://raw.githubusercontent.com/Dinones/Repository-Images/master/NS%20Shiny%20Hunter/SVG/Warning.svg" width="17px" align="left"/><span><strong>NOTE:</strong>  The program will always open the first game slot.
 Make sure the pokémon game you want to run is in the first position.
 If it's not, you can simply start the game and it'll move to the beginning.</span>